okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 take to store a million transactions, they want to know when those million transactions happened and where.

 Why OLAP then?
-Decision makers, analysts or just any other curous people would like to answer their questions quickly.
+Decision makers, analysts or just any other curious people would like to answer their questions quickly.
 The data in database systems are not stored in a way that the questions can be answered easily.
 OLAP is the technical and semantic bridge between the two ways of using the data.